Internships (BIOL 3939)

 • How many hours/week would I be available?

-• How willing/able am I to commute outside of the Boulder area?
+• How willing/able am I to commute outside of the Denver area?

 • What types of skills do I have that prepare me for an internship? (knowledge of human anatomy, laboratory skills, GIS, research methods, good writing ability, etc.)?